dennisfarmer/texas-hospital-hackathon/README.md

 - Duration: May 14th-24th, 2021
 - Project Theme: Food Service and Delivery

-Django web application that allows users to create and purchase food orders based on their local eatery and grocery options.
+South Eats: A Django web application that allows users to create and purchase food orders based on their local eatery and grocery options.

 Data links: